Astros vs. Rockies Player Props Betting Odds

-Sportsbooks have set player props for Ryan McMahon and others when the Houston Astros visit the Colorado Rockies at Coors Field on Tuesday at 8:40 PM ET.
+Player prop betting options for Kyle Tucker, Ryan McMahon and others are available in the Houston Astros-Colorado Rockies matchup at Coors Field on Wednesday, starting at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!